 Calcium Channel Blockers

-Sublingual dihydropyridine calcium channel blockers (nifedipine) were historically used for angina and hypertensive emergencies; however, they have been shown to increase stroke — likely due to sudden severe drop in BP — as well as myocardial infarction and death.
-Their use has been abandoned except in autonomic dysreflexia in spinal cord injury.
+Sublingual nifedipine, used in the past for angina and hypertensive emergencies, can lead to stroke — likely due to sudden severe drop in blood pressure — as well as myocardial infarction and death.
+Its use has been abandoned except in autonomic dysreflexia in spinal cord injury.

-Percutaneous Coronary Intervention (PCI)
+Percutaneous Coronary Intervention

-Coronary Artery Bypass Grafting (CABG)
+Coronary Artery Bypass Grafting

 Special Situations – CAD - Stable Angina